srinivassaitangudu/helpers1/docs/coding/all.coding_style.how_to_guide.md

   - Documentation is updated (this is difficult, so best effort is enough)
 - If the change you made is renaming a function:
-  - Check all calls made to that function, but if it is in notebooks, update ONLY in Master notebooks (name starts from Master\_...)
+  - Check all calls made to that function, but if it is in notebooks, update ONLY in Master notebooks (name starts from `Master_...`)
-  - Double check that changes are done both in .ipynb and .py versions
+  - Double check that changes are done both in `.ipynb` and `.py` versions
-  - If you make changes directly in jupyter version, they will be automatically pulled to its python copy
+  - If you make changes directly in jupyter version, they will be automatically pulled to its Python copy
-  - If you make changes in pyhton copy of the notebook, you'd have to pull changes to related jupyter notebook with a script: > jupytext --to ipynb {notebook name}.py
+  - If you make changes in Python copy of the notebook, you'd have to pull changes to related jupyter notebook with a script:
+    `> jupytext --to ipynb {notebook name}.py`

 - For code find all the places that have been modified
   ```